NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Papers/Attention Is All You Need.md

 The propose Transformers can be more parallelization since they avoid the requirement for

+### Compared to Other Models: Extended Neural GPU, ByteNet, ConvS2S

 @misc{vaswani2017attention,
       title={Attention Is All You Need},
       author={Ashish Vaswani and Noam Shazeer and Niki Parmar and Jakob Uszkoreit and Llion Jones and Aidan N. Gomez and Lukasz Kaiser and Illia Polosukhin},